shashi9133sa/MyfirstGit/README.md

 # MyfirstGit
 This is my First Git Repository
-Today is the first day of use GIthub
+Today is the first day of use Github